rhlee123/Project_4/index.md

 ![image](https://user-images.githubusercontent.com/55299814/114238356-79841780-9952-11eb-965c-337b36589d19.png)

 Ultimately, Nadaraya–Watson estimator can be seen as a weighted average of Y1,…,Yn by means of the set of weights {Wi(x)}ni=1 (they always add to one).
 The set of varying weights depends on the evaluation point x.
 That means that the Nadaraya–Watson estimator is a local mean of Y1,…,Yn about X=x

+## Evaluation

+We will be applying the two different models on our dataset in which we are trying to predict RMSD (size of residue) using the f(1),f(2),f(3),...,f(9) variables as features.
+To evaluate the performance of the two different models, I looked at each model's Root Mean Squared Error and the coefficient of determination (R^2 value).